neeraj477/LEO-Website-Footer/README.md

 # LEO-Website-Footer
-Fotter desgined by using HTML and CSS.
+Footer desgined by using HTML and CSS.